andfanilo/cloudera-quickstartvm-tutorial/README.md

 #### Testing Pyspark on Apache logs

 Let's analyze some log files provided by the Cloudera VM.
-Those are provided locally in `/opt/examples/log_files/access.log.2`.
+Those are provided locally in `/opt/examples/log_files/access.log.2` and previously imported to HDFS.

-* Import the data into HDFS, for example inside the folder `/user/cloudera/logs`.
-* On HDFS, you can read the last data with `hdfs dfs -tail <path_to_file>`.
-Read the latest lines of the log file.
-What format is it ?
-How could you extract data from this ?
 * Run a test Spark function :

 ```python